Money-Saving Tips On Landscaping

 Also, pay attention to the seasons.
 Frequently a particular plant may be marked down simply because it is past the prime planting window.
 The plant is still healthy and will flourish very well; it just isn't fresh.

 A plant nursery can also be the best source of free advice.
 The staff is committed to maintaining the health of garden plants.
 They know which ones are native to a specific region and can become invasive species.
-With just a few questions from the hopeful landscaper, they will advise which ones will be best suited for space.
+With just a few questions from the hopeful landscaper, they will advise which ones will best suit the space.
 They can also offer tips about insects.
 Not all are harmful; some are a gardener's best friend.

 The bargain shopper on a tight budget is not looking to be on the cover of a gardening magazine.
 All that is wanted is just a little bit of an oasis outside the back door.